gantz-thomas-gantz/Scheduling/README.md

   - `rear`: Index of the rear element.
   - `capacity`: Maximum capacity of the queue.

-### 4. **Scheduling Algorithms**

-- **Topological Sort**:
+## Scheduling Algorithms

+### 1. **Topological Sort**
 - Processes tasks in order respecting their dependencies, with tasks that have no prerequisites scheduled first.

-- **Shortest Job First (SJF)**:
+### 2. **Shortest Job First (SJF)**
 - A variant of topological sort where tasks with shorter durations are prioritized.

-- **Limited Workers**:
+### 3. **Limited Workers Scheduling**
 - Assigns tasks to a fixed number of workers, scheduling tasks based on their readiness and duration.

-- **Unlimited Workers**:
+### 4. **Unlimited Workers Scheduling**
 - Assigns tasks without limitation on the number of workers, processing all ready tasks in parallel.

-### 6. **Testing and Performance Evaluation**
+## Testing and Performance Evaluation

+### 1. **Test Correctness**
-- **Test Correctness**: Verifies that tasks' end times respect the dependencies and do not overlap in an incorrect order.
+- Verifies that tasks' end times respect the dependencies and do not overlap in an incorrect order.

-- **Performance Test**:
+### 2. **Performance Test**
 - Measures the execution time and efficiency of different scheduling strategies across a range of task sizes.

 ## How to Compile and Run